 - The ACT corrections system

-Drawing from over 35 years of experience, Toora is committed to providing the highest quality comprehensive and integrated services to women in the ACT.
+Drawing from more than 35 years of experience, Toora is committed to providing the highest quality comprehensive and integrated services to women in the ACT.
 We pride ourselves on being innovative and forward thinking.
 We work closely with the sector and community to provide flexible, responsive and holistic services, which offer the best possible outcomes for all our clients.

-Toora provides Homelessness, Domestic Violence (DV), and Alcohol and Other Drugs (AOD) health treatment services to more than 460 women and children each year.
+Toora provides Homelessness, Domestic Violence and Alcohol and Other Drugs (AOD) health treatment services to more than 460 women and children each year.
 In line with Toora’s Practice Framework, our programs operate in a safe, friendly and welcoming environment within a culture of empowerment and equality where clients feel valued, respected and have the right to choose.
-Our combination of practical support and intensive individually tailored case management and Counselling offers our clients encouragement, education and positive life-skills to achieve long-term change and achievement.
+Our combination of practical support and intensive individually tailored case management and Counselling offers our clients encouragement, education and positive life skills to achieve long-term change and achievement.

 We are committed to providing culturally sensitive services in an environment where race, culture and other differences are respected and valued.
 Toora recognises that there are particular challenges faced by Indigenous women and those from culturally and linguistically diverse (CALD) backgrounds.